Lisa17-10/Lisa17-10.github.io/potm.md

 **Photo of July, 2024**

 <img src="/assets/img/POTM/2024/7.jpg" width="100%"/>
-*<span style="font-size: 0.75em;">'A Giant SUrprise!' photographed by Sreemala: We were delighted to find this Giant Swallowtail in our yard one summer morning.
+*<span style="font-size: 0.75em;">'A Giant Surprise!' photographed by Sreemala: We were delighted to find this Giant Swallowtail in our yard one summer morning.
 Look at the handsome fella coming in onto the Zinnia.</span>*
 <br>
 <br>
 <br>